discreetlogcontracts/dlcspecs/PayoutCurve.md

 composed of some combination of lines, as well as for custom payout curves which do not warrant their own types to be created.

+This document also specifies serialization and deserialization of hyperbola-shaped payout curves which are useful for many inverse contracts such as contracts for difference (CFDs) where the payout curve has the form `constant/outcome`.

 ## Table of Contents

 * [General Payout Curves](#general-payout-curves)